mountaineerbr/shellChatGPT/man/README.md

 Set twice to run the text editor interface a single time for the first user input.

+Set `options -eex` to edit last buffer from cache.

 #### Interface Modes

 **-c**, **--chat**